 One doesn’t need to pour over statistics to know that the magnitude of the opioid crisis that our country is grappling with is unparalleled—most people can turn on the news, or even look out their front door to see its impact.
 It will take measures of equal scale to address this public health emergency—and these measures need to be implemented across the spectrum from prevention to recovery.

 Altarum’s Health Innovations and Technical Assistance (HITA) team has developed a comprehensive program to tackle this issue at the source—by furnishing clinicians with the knowledge and tools necessary to foster responsible opioid prescribing, improving patient education around opioid use, and providing technical assistance to promote use of prescription drug monitoring programs.
 In the current climate, where four in five new heroin users start by misusing prescription opioids,2 it’s imperative to institute change upstream, limiting the potential dangers from these drugs.
-Altarum, in partnership with the University of Michigan, is implementing this model in Michigan—which ranks in the highest category of painkiller prescriptions per person when compared to other states—with the potential for dissemination to other states and areas of high need.
+Altarum, in joint-providership with the University of Michigan Medical School and Health System, is implementing this model in Michigan—which ranks in the highest category of painkiller prescriptions per person when compared to other states—with the potential for dissemination to other states and areas of high need.

 Building on the effectiveness of HITA’s other medical education programs, the first part of Altarum’s approach is a comprehensive program designed to increase provider competency in prescribing opioids and screening patients for risk of misuse.
 Clinicians will learn about safe prescribing practices, including fewer doses per prescription and effective alternatives to opioids.
 The training will also increase providers’ comfort level in initiating these difficult conversations, by providing a framework with recommended questions, interview strategies, and red-flags to watch for in patients.
 It will also equip participants with evidence-based tools to evaluate patients’ risk and follow-up with those patients who have been prescribed opioids.
 This program is distinctive not only in its approach—in that it emphasizes prevention and focuses not only on chronic pain, but acute as well—but also in its scale.
 It is an opportunity for clinicians to earn 20-25 Maintenance of Certification Improvement in Medical Practice (MOC Part IV) and 30-50 Continuing Medical Education (CME) credits for participation.
 And, as the manager of Michigan’s largest MOC Part IV and CME activity, Altarum is uniquely positioned to deliver this training.